HANAH adaptogenic pumpkin pie

 - Pour filling into pie crust and bake for 58-65 minutes.
 The crust should be light golden brown and the filling will still be just a bit jiggly and have some cracks on the top.
 Remove from oven and let cool completely before loosely covering and transferring to the refrigerator to fully set for 4-6 hours, preferably overnight.

-- Slice and serve with an additional sprinkle of cinnamon, nutmeg, and/or pumpkin pie spice
+- When pie is fully set and ready to serve, slice and top with a glob of coconut whipped cream.
+Optional: add an additional sprinkle of cinnamon, nutmeg, and/or pumpkin pie spice

 Recipe inspired by the Minimalist Baker.